Skip to main content

 21 mentions Positive Neutral Negative

 The game's optimization has received mixed feedback, with many players noting significant performance issues, especially when building large ships, leading to low frame rates.
 While some users appreciate the developers' regular updates that have improved performance, others feel that optimization should have been a higher priority before release.
-Overall, players express hope for future enhancements, particularly for those using mid-range or lower-end systems.
+Overall, players express hope for future enhancements, particularly for those using mid-range or lower-end PCs.

-• “The developers update regularly and have optimized the game a ton since I got it (so I can actually build and run my battleships without lag), which is nice since I only have an okay computer.”
+• “The developers update regularly and have optimized the game a ton since I got it, so I can actually build and run my battleships without lag, which is nice since I only have an okay computer.”

 • “The graphics are great, and so are the optimizations.”